humans-to-robots-motion/mogaze/README.md

+# A Human-fullbody Motion Dataset with Gaze

+Existing datasets of full-body motion rarely include
+1) long sequences of manipulation tasks, 2) the 3D model of the workspace geometry, and 3) eye-gaze, which are all important when a robot needs to predict the movements of humans in close proximity.
+Hence, in this novel dataset of full-body motion for everyday manipulation task, which includes the above.

+The motion data was captured using a traditional motion capture system based on reflective markers.
+We additionally captured eye-gaze using a wearable pupil-tracking device.
+As we show in experiments, the dataset can be used for the design and evaluation of full-body motion prediction algorithms.
+Furthermore, our experiments shows eye-gaze as a powerful predictor of human intent.
+The dataset includes 180 min of motion capture data with 1627 pick and place actions being performed.

 # Data
 The data is available [here](https://ipvs.informatik.uni-stuttgart.de/mlr/philipp/mogaze/).
 You can use [this bash script](https://github.com/PhilippJKratzer/mocap-mlr-datasets/blob/master/mogaze.sh) to download all the files using wget.